Cone-equivalent nilpotent groups with different Dehn functions: Dehn functions, filling diameters and filling pairs

 Filling pairs are quasi-isometry invariants of compactly presented groups up to equivalence $\asymp$ (where for hyperbolic groups we allow for a linear term in the first entry).
 The proof is the same as for Dehn functions and we refer to Lemma \ref{lem:filling-transfer-SBE} for details, where we prove a more general result for SBEs.

-If $G$ is a topological group, recall that $H < G$ is a retract of $G$ if it is a closed subgroup and there is an endomorphism $\rho: G \to H$ which restricts to the identity on $H$.
+If $G$ is a topological group, recall that $H < G$ is a retract of $G$ if it is a closed subgroup and there is a surjective homomorphism $\rho: G \to H$ which restricts to the identity on $H$.
 The following are well-known in the context of Dehn functions of finitely presented groups (see \cite[Lemma 1]{BaumslagMillerShort}, resp. \cite[Proposition 2.1]{Brick}) and their proofs adapt easily to filling pairs of compactly presented groups.

 \begin{lemma} Let $G$ be a compactly presented locally compact group.
 If $H$ is a retract of $G$, then $H$ is compactly presented and any filling pair for $G$ is a filling pair for $H$. \end{lemma}

 \begin{lemma} Let $H_1$ and $H_2$ be noncompact compactly presented locally compact groups.
 Let $H = H_1 \times H_2$ and let $(f_1,g_1)$ (resp. $(f_2,g_2)$) be filling pairs for $H_1$ (resp. $H_2$).
 Then is a filling pair for $H$. \end{lemma}